pkscout/rpi.screencontrol/README.md

 ## ABOUT AUTO DIMMING:
 Auto dimming allows you to do certain actions based on given triggers or times.
 Auto dim understands special triggers and time based triggers.
 There are three special triggers: dark, dim, and bright (these require a functioning BH1750 ambient light sensor or RPi camera to do anything).
 You can change the light level thresholds if needed.
 Time triggers can accept any 24 hour formatted time.
 Time triggers can also be set to run only on weekdays or the weekend.
 If you turn off the display with a timed trigger, light levels cannot override that.
 You MUST turn the display back on with another timed trigger.
-See settings-example.py for the exact format for timed triggers.

 ## USAGE:
 To run from the terminal (for testing): `python3 /home/pi/rpi.screencontrol/execute.py`